starkleytech/swapdex-documentation/docs/testnet/testnet-Validator.md

-# **Setup Validator**
+# Become a Validator

+The following guide will teach you how to set up a Smart Dex Chain Validator.
+The process of becoming a validator requires two steps.
+The first step is to set up a network node.
+The second step is to assign your node to your account and apply for validator candidacy.

+Network validators are the foundation of a decentralized proof-of-stake network because they are responsible for concluding on a consensus by creating new and validating already produced blocks.
+That said, network validators are the prime target for adversaries that aim to sabotage the network.
+The Smart Dex Chain has many layers to protect the network from attacks.
+The first layer is the security of each validator itself.
+Another layer is the slashing mechanism that detects validator nodes that display abnormal or dangerous behavior and punishes them with slashes.
+A slash will, in all cases, lead to the loss of funds.

+!!! warning
+    Hence the warning: Running a validator on a live network is a lot of responsibility!
+You will be accountable for your stake and the stake of your current nominators.
+If you make a mistake and get slashed, your money and your reputation will be at risk.
+However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

-## Part 1 - Setup server components
+## Setp 1 - Setup a Network Node

 ## Requirements

+You can operate a network node on a local computer, a professional server-rig in your basement, or on a remotely hosted virtual private server (VPS) in the clouds.
+It's up to you to choose the infrastructure you feel most comfortable with.
+What doesn't change are the requirements of a network node that operates as a validator.
+Validators should always be online and powerful enough to create and validate the authoring process of new blocks.
+If your validator is failing at one of these requirements, it will get punished by slashes.

+!!! tip
-The most common way for a beginner to run a validator is on a cloud server running Linux.
-You may choose whatever [VPS providers](#list-of-vps-providers) that your prefer, and whatever operating system you are comfortable with.
+    The most common way for a beginner to run a validator is on a VPS running Linux.
+You may choose whatever VPS providers that you prefer.

-The transactions weights in swapdex Testnet were benchmarked on standard hardware.
-It is recommended that validators run at least the standard hardware in order to ensure they are able to process all blocks in time.
-The following are not minimum requirements but if you decide to run with less than this beware that you might have performance issue.
+We benchmarked the transactions weights on the Smart Dex Chain Testnet on standard hardware.
+We recommend that validators run at least the standard hardware to ensure they can process all blocks in time.
+The following are not minimum requirements, but if you decide to run with less than this, beware that you might have a performance issue.

-### Minimum Hardware :
+### Lower-end Hardware :

 - 6GB ram, 60 GB Storage, 2 CPU , <strong>stable server uplink connection with fixed IP</strong>

 ### Ideal Hardware :

 - 60GB ram, 300 GB Storage, 6 CPU, <strong>stable server uplink connection with fixed IP</strong>

+!!! info
+    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the Smart Dex Chain testnet.

 ## Using Ubuntu 20.04 :